hlarsen/godot-synty-tools/README.md

 See `doc/synty_pack_details.md` for more details and notes.

+### Non-Synty Stuff

+This addon also supports a few other assets because I have licenses or access to them and wanted to see if I could use them together.

+- `Quaternius Universal Animation Library`: Already Godot compatible but this makes it ready for our imported Synty assets

 ## Feedback and Future Work

 Please reach out to me at `@hlarsen` on the [Synty Discord](https://discord.com/invite/syntystudios) if you: